-c) if the AMF does not have a PDU session routing context for the PDU session ID and the UE, and the request type IE is included in the NAS SM MESSAGE TRANSPORT message and is set to "initial request":
+e) if the AMF does not have a PDU session routing context for the PDU session ID and the UE, and the request type IE is included in the NAS SM MESSAGE TRANSPORT message and is set to "initial request":

 1) the AMF shall select an SMF.
 If the DNN is not included in the NAS SM MESSAGE TRANSPORT message, the AMF shall use the default DNN as the DNN.
 If the S-NSSAI is not included in the NAS SM MESSAGE TRANSPORT message, the AMF may determine a default S-NSSAI according to the subscription context from UDM and, if determined, the AMF may use the default S-NSSAI as the S-NSSAI; and